 Welcome to the New Series of WORKTALKweekly

-We continue our series looking at words that need to be redefined but this week sees our series overlap with a five week advent series.
-This week we introduce the theme, and over the next four weeks we will develop it.
+We continue our series looking at words that need to be redefined but now our series overlaps with a five week advent series; this is the second in that series.

 In preparation for the next GEOFFSHATTOCKweekly, do feel free to email us your thoughts to firstname.lastname@example.org or leave a comment on our Facebook or Twitter profile.
 You can also visit our YouTube channel - get inspired and share Worktalk's vision with others.